 - Easy to clean

-Easily the most common and easiest way to get a product that does this is to get a yoga mat.
-Sure, you might not be doing yoga but yoga mats are great for any floor exercises you can do.
+Easily the most common and best way to get this is to get a yoga mat.
+Sure, you might not be doing yoga but yoga mats are great for any floor exercises you can think of.

 2. Medicine ball

 Medicine balls have nothing to do with medicine.
 It’s just the word used for a heavy ball.
 You can get them in different weights.
 Medicine balls with weights from 2 lbs. to 50 lbs. are available.

 You can do quite a few things to make your ab workouts heavier.
 Check out this video for examples of what is possible with a medicine ball.